dwightchen/starname-generator/README.md

 # starname-generator

-> **Generate random star names and constellation names fromThe lists in `src/starData.json` and `src/constellationData.json` are pulled from the Wikipedia article **"List of proper names of stars"** (revision **11 July 2025**):
+> **Generate random, real star names and constellation names from the complete IAU / WGSN catalogue**

+The lists in `src/starData.json` and `src/constellationData.json` are pulled from the Wikipedia article **"List of proper names of stars"** (revision **11 July 2025**):

 - **Star names**: extracted from the *Modern proper name* column (505 names)
-- **Constellation names**: extracted from the *Constellation* column, deduplicated (78 unique names)the complete IAU / WGSN catalogue**
+- **Constellation names**: extracted from the *Constellation* column, deduplicated (78 unique names)

-`starname-generator` is a tiny JavaScript / Node package that returns one‑liner access to every officially recognised modern proper star name—\*all 505 of them, as of the IAU Working Group on Star Names (WGSN) list dated \****11 July 2025***—plus the 78 constellation names where those stars are located.
+`starname-generator` is a tiny JavaScript / Node package that returns one‑liner access to every officially recognised modern proper star name—*all 505 of them, as of the IAU Working Group on Star Names (WGSN) list dated **11 July 2025***—plus the 78 constellation names where those stars are located.

 - **📚 Accurate** – dataset scraped directly from the latest Wikipedia table that mirrors the IAU list
 - **🪶 Lightweight** – < 12 kB JSON payload total
 - **⚡️ Zero‑dependency CLI & API** – Node ≥ 18 and modern ESM bundlers
 - **🔄 Easy to update** – one command refreshes the JSON when new stars are approved
-- **🌌 Stars + Constellations** – Generate both individual star names and constellation names-generator
+- **🌌 Stars + Constellations** – Generate both individual star names and constellation names

-> **Generate random, real star names from the complete IAU / WGSN catalogue**

-`starname-generator` is a tiny JavaScript / Node package that returns one‑liner access to every officially recognised modern proper star name—\*all 505 of them, as of the IAU Working Group on Star Names (WGSN) list dated \****11 July 2025***.

-- **📚 Accurate** – dataset scraped directly from the latest Wikipedia table that mirrors the IAU list
-- **🪶 Lightweight** – < 8 kB JSON payload
-- **⚡️ Zero‑dependency CLI & API** – Node ≥ 18 and modern ESM bundlers
-- **🔄 Easy to update** – one command refreshes the JSON when new stars are approved

 ---